EV Company News For The Month Of December 2016

 On December 26, CleanTechnica reported, "Faraday Future loses two top execs, following more news of financial troubles."
 This follows last month's news where Green Car Reports reported, "Faraday Future halts factory work, hopes to resume early 2017.
 Faraday Future backer LeEco is running out of cash, CEO admits."

-Lucid Motors (formerly Atieva) (OTCPK:LCDX)
+Lucid Motors (formerly Atieva) (private)

 On December 15, ZerCustoms reported, "Lucid Motors revealed today their new electric sedan, which is called the Air.
 The Lucid Air EV is scheduled to go into production sometime in 2018."
 And, "the Lucid Air comes with a 100 kWh battery pack, or an optional 130 kWh battery.
 According to its manufacturer, the new EV develops 1,000 horsepower and it offers an estimated range of up to 400 miles."
 That's an impressive range.